Expensive assets justify their place on the Balance sheet by earning returns.

 Capital assets

-The term Capital Asset is sometimes used interchangeably with Fixed Asset.
+The term Capital Asset is sometimes interchangeable with Fixed Asset.
 A capital item is long-lived and usually tangible.
-These items:
+Capital asset items:

-In order to qualify as a capital resource, the item must have an acquisition cost above a specified value, and it must need to have a useful life of more than one year.
+In order to qualify as a capital resource, the item must have an acquisition cost above a specific value, and it must require a useful life of more than one year.

 Fixed Assets

-The term fixed asset is sometimes used interchangeably with capital or non current assets.
-These are tangible resources owned by the corporation or entity, that are not used up, consumed, or converted into cash during normal business operations.
+The term Fixed Asset is sometimes interchangeable with Capital Asset or Non Current Assets.
+These are tangible resources that a corporation or another entity owns, that they do not use up, consume, or convert into cash during normal business operations.

 Wasting Assets